Bourgeois contact structures: tightness, fillability and applications: Introduction

-\textsc{Classification of aspherical fillings of $S^*\TT^n$.} The proof of \Cref{thm:application} relies on fact that $S^*\TT^n$ is the contact boundary of the $n$-fold product of $D^*\SSS^1$, which can be viewed as a Bourgeois contact structure in many ways.
-In particular, attaching the symplectic cobordism used in the proof of \Cref{thm:homology_injection_page} we obtain a moduli space of spheres on any filling in many different ways, corresponding to symplectically capping each $D^*\SSS^1$-factor to a sphere.
-The key point is then that this moduli space admits no nodal degenerations, which achieved by showing that any section of $S^*\mathbb{T}^n\rightarrow \mathbb{T}^n$ survives in the homology of the filling, and appealing to positivity of intersections with the $J$-invariant co-cores; see \Cref{prop:Tnsurvives}.
+\textsc{Topology of aspherical fillings.} The proof of \Cref{thm:hom_apsherical_filling_Bour} relies on the fact that the moduli space considered above is automatically compact (see \Cref{prop:compactnessTn}).
+One then can puncture the spheres by removing their intersection with (small open neighbourhoods of) the co-cores, obtaining a moduli space of cylinders.
+Since each cylinder retracts onto any of its boundary components, this moduli space also admits a retraction to a piece of its boundary, along which the evaluation map is a diffeomorphism.
+Using a pull-push argument as in the proof of \Cref{thm:homology_injection_boundary}, one obtains the desired isomorphism in homology.

-The forgetful map from marked moduli space to the unmarked one is then a fibration with spherical fibers, and the evaluation map then gives a map of degree $1$.
-With some algebraic topology, this allows to prove that $W$ is homotopy equivalent to $D^*\TT^n$.
-Finally, using the $s$--cobordism theorem as in \cite[Section 8]{BGZ}, one concludes that $W$ is diffeomorphic to $D^*\TT^n$.
+In the case of $S^*\TT^n$ applying some standard algebraic topology, one can then prove that any symplectically apherical filling $W$ is in fact homotopy equivalent to $D^*\TT^n$.
+Then, using the $s$--cobordism theorem as in \cite[Section 8]{BGZ}, one concludes that $W$ is diffeomorphic to $D^*\TT^n$.
+For this final step it is essential that the fundamental group of $S^*\TT^n$ is abelian.

 \textbf{Acknowledgments.} The authors wish to thank Chris Wendl, for his hospitality when receiving the first and second authors in Berlin, and for helpful discussions with all three authors throughout the duration of this research.
-We also thank Sebastian Hensel for suggesting looking at \cite{BF02,BF}, as well as Bahar Acu, Zhengyi Zhou, Ben Filippenko, Kai Cieliebak, Sam Lisi, Patrick Massot, Klaus Niederkr\"uger, Fran Presas, Richard Siefring, Andr\'as Stipsicz and Otto van Koert for many helpful discussions and comments on preliminary versions of this paper.
+We also thank Sebastian Hensel for suggesting a simplified proof of \Cref{corAnosov}, as well as Bahar Acu, Zhengyi Zhou, Ben Filippenko, Kai Cieliebak, Sam Lisi, Patrick Massot, Klaus Niederkr\"uger, Fran Presas, Richard Siefring, Andr\'as Stipsicz and Otto van Koert for many helpful discussions and comments on preliminary versions of this paper.
 We are particularly grateful to Brett Parker and Urs Fuchs for pointing out a flaw in an earlier version.
-We further thank the anonymous referees for very detailed suggestions; in particular, while a previous version used punctured holomorphic curves, due to suggestions by the referees, the current one uses only closed holomorphic spheres.
-This significantly simplifies the proofs, which now employ standard and well-established techniques.
+We further thank the anonymous referees for very detailed and careful suggestions, which have significantly improved the results and content of this article.